We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 7. Onion juice

 If you can handle the smell of onion juice, you may find that the benefits are worth it.
 Onion juice has been

 To consume onion juice, blend a few onions and squeeze out the juice.
 Apply the juice to your scalp and hair, and leave it in for at least 15 minutes.
 Then, follow up with shampoo.

 Rosemary is a common essential oil that people use to promote hair growth and reduce hair loss.

 Mix a few drops of rosemary oil into a carrier oil, like argan oil or jojoba oil, and massage it into your hair and scalp before rinsing.
 You can do this a few times per week.

-You can also add a few drops of rosemary oil into your shampoo and conditioner on a daily basis.
-However, you shouldn’t use essential oils directly on the skin, and you should always mix them in a carrier oil or shampoo.
+You can also add a few drops of rosemary oil into your shampoo and conditioner daily.
+However, avoid using essential oils directly on the skin, and always mix them in a carrier oil or shampoo.

 9. Geranium oil